 The ISU DI Program is committed to developing well-rounded, entry-level dietitians who are prepared for a wide variety of work environments.
 Because our program is more general and broad, our interns are exposed to many different aspects of the profession and often find that they enjoy types of work they hadn't anticipated.
 Ours is a distance program so you can work towards earning your RDN in the place where you are already established or in a region where you'd like to work in the future.

 Our interns are admitted to Iowa State University as full-time graduate students for two semesters, 15 credits (credits may or may not transfer to other institutions; all 15 credits can be applied to ISU's Masters in Professional Practice in Dietetics).
-You would be eligible for any applicable financial aid and/or loan deferment and will receive a final transcript and certificate upon completion of the Graduate Certificate in Dietetics Internship program.
+You would be eligible for any applicable financial aid and/or loan deferment and will receive a final transcript and certificate upon completion of the Graduate Certificate in Dietetic Internship program.

 The fast pace of the internship dictates that the successful intern is one who communicates clearly, is self-directed, and is somewhat independent.
 Our internship is structured to develop intern competency in the following areas: